Global Orders and Foreign Policies

 Team

+The Working Group explores the variety of domestic and transnational actors involved in global and regional politics, their respective foreign policy interests, negotiation strategies, and worldviews.
 Globalisation processes of the past decades have contributed to the internationalisation of domestic actors – from businesses to political parties or civil society groups.
 Meanwhile, a number of states in the Global South, from rising powers such as China and India to regional or middle powers such as Turkey and Saudi Arabia, have gained diplomatic visibility, economic influence, and political importance in an increasingly multipolar world.
 Thus, the specific political ideas, narratives, and ideologies endorsed by domestic actors involved in foreign policy-making in the Global South have become more important for understanding today’s international affairs.
-RT2 explores the variety of domestic and transnational actors involved in global and regional politics, their respective foreign policy interests, negotiation strategies, and worldviews.
-Taking into account domestic institutions and politics, team members also analyse the specific processes involved in the crafting of individual foreign policies as well as, more general, visions of international order across the Global South.
-Against this backdrop, we address the following questions:
+Taking into account domestic institutions and politics, group members also analyse the specific processes involved in the crafting of individual foreign policies as well as, more general, visions of international order across the Global South.

 President (ad interim)